cdig/cd-module/README.md

 ### Codekit -> Gulp
 We're killing CodeKit, and switching to Gulp.
+Sean will have a foundation for this on Monday.

 ### Progressive Enhancement